 - Firefox never finishes loading or can't load certain websites.
 For more information, see Websites show a spinning wheel and never finish loading and Firefox cannot load certain websites.

 - Firefox crashes or hangs a lot.
-For more information, see Firefox crashes - Troubleshoot, prevent and get help fixing crashes and Firefox hangs or is not responding - How to fix.
+For more information, see Troubleshoot Firefox crashes (closing or quitting unexpectedly) and Firefox hangs or is not responding - How to fix.

 - Firefox does not start.
 For more information, see Firefox won't start - find solutions.